IrishBruseForks/Final-Year-Project/Brainstorming.md

 - **UI Components:** React components that handle the presentation of the website, such as the homepage, service pages, booking forms, and other visually oriented elements.
+So many react components to support these visuals.
-- **User Input and Forms:** Components that manage user interactions, like forms for submitting repair requests, contact information, or user reviews.
+- **User Input and Forms:** Components that manage user interactions, like forms for submitting repair requests, contact information, booking requests and user reviews.
-- **Navigation:** Navigation components, including menus and links that help users navigate the website easily.
+- **Navigation:** Navigation components, including menus and links that help users navigate the website easily and seemlessly.
 User friendliness is important.

 ### Tier 2 -- Model/Application Layer

-- **Business Logic:** This encompasses the core functionality of our website, such as handling repair service requests, generating quotes, managing user accounts, and any pricing or scheduling algorithms.
+- **Business Logic:** *THE CODE* This encompasses the core functionality of our website.
-- **State Management:** Reacts state management tools, like Redux or the Context API, play a crucial role in maintaining the application\'s state and handling user interactions.
+- **State Management:** Reacts state management tools play a crucial role in maintaining the application\'s state and handling user interactions.
 - **Data Processing:** Any data processing or transformation required for our website\'s functionality.
 Making sure information